cloudquery/cloudquery/website/pages/docs/plugins/sources/mixpanel/overview.md

   Start date to sync data from.
 Defaults to 30 days ago.

 - `end_date` (date in YYYY-MM-DD format, optional):
   End date to sync data until.
-Defaults to yesterday.
+Defaults to today.

 - `region` (string, optional):
   Your Mixpanel region.
 Defaults to "US".
 Possible values are "US" and "EU".